dubsoft/dubsoft-www/_posts/2014-01-24-we-are-an-open-company.md

 Enough product plugging.
 My point is that the start of my idea and the tangible work product are online, indexed, and easily found.
 My email address, my name, my commits.
-While it may seem like a strange idea to put yourself out in the open, this is the best way to protect yourself.
+While it may seem like a strange idea to put yourself out in the open, this is the best way to protect yourself and your ideas.